About Me

 I was born in 1984 in Edinburgh and I grew up in Portobello, one of the city’s suburbs.
 This part of the city is right on the seashore, so I have always felt very connected to the ocean and water in general.
 I haven’t always painted.
 I spent a long time, as everyone does, trying to discover what I wanted to do and who I wanted to be.
 When I eventually got to university, I started studying politics but left with a degree in archaeology!
 It was archaeology that probably set me on my path to becoming a painter, as it is actually a very visual subject; there is near constant use of imagery to recreate past structures, landscapes, or whatever else is being studied.
 The creativity involved in archaeology really helped me reconnect with art in a way I had not done for years.
 This made me realise that I wanted a job where I could use that creativity I knew I had within me.

-There are many influences on my art, but one of the major influences is something not quite so obvious.
-I have mild autism - what used to be called Aspergers - and this has had a definite impact on my work.
+There are many influences on my art, and one of the major influences is not quite so obvious.
+I have mild autism - previously known as Aspergers - and this has had a definite impact on my work.
 The primary impact is that I paint realistically in all my work, often with a lot of repetitive detail.
 I do not paint abstract works or use any kind of abstract, impressionistic, or contemporary styles; this is not because I think there is anything wrong with them, I just can’t.
-My brain is wired up in a very particular way and it only allows me to see things in a very real and literal sense.
-It also makes me pedantic to the extreme and this can make me the most appalling perfectionist when it comes to painting something, which is not always a good thing.
-But I try very hard not to see autism as a hindrance, even if it is not much of a benefit, and I try to use it in my art as positively as I can.
+My brain is wired up in a way that means I see things in a very real and literal sense.
+My consequent perfectionism means I set myself a high standard and I spend time working on each painting to achieve this, Living with autism is not easy and I work hard to embrace what makes me different and use it in my art as positively as I can.